-Jerry Hicks’ Cancer Story: Chemotherapy, a Fire Ant Bite, and What Abraham Hicks Wants to Hide
+Jerry Hicks’ Cancer Story: Chemotherapy, a Fire Ant Bite, and What Abraham Hicks Tried to Hide

 Jerry Hicks was sick, they said.
 His illness required his immediately taking time off for recovery.

-Re-spinning the story with acrobatic maneuvers evading an admission of Jerry Hicks’ cancer gave us yet another Abraham-Hicks scam.
+Re-spinning the story with acrobatic maneuvers evading an admission of Jerry Hicks’ cancer gave us something new to think about.
 This one, however, was more bumbling than anything before.

 The unfolding is probably best told in a simple timeline.

 But let’s start by noting that Esther Hicks teaches that we get in life whatever we are a ‘vibrational match’ for.
 And that we create our realities by controlling our ‘vibrations.’

 We have, she says, a ‘vibrational countenance’ presented to ‘the universe,’ a sort of asking, and the universe answers precisely.

 “No exceptions,” as Esther is fond of announcing.

 That’s the simplest version.
 But her teachings say that we give ourselves our illnesses, including cancer.
 It’s our thinking and beliefs that do the job.
 And she agrees with her mentor, Sheila Gillette, who channels Theo, that every death is a suicide.

 She also tells us we can easily return to exuberant good health, if we want to, by changing our vibrations.
 This, she says, may require as little as an afternoon for the worst illnesses.

 Finally, Jerry’s life-threatening illness tested her convictions.
 Not to mention core parts of Abraham’s so-called “teachings.”